• Skip to primary navigation

 • 1 lemon for serving

-• 1/3 c fresh basil leaves or chopped Italian parsley
+• 1/3 cup fresh basil leaves or chopped Italian parsley

 • 3/4 lb spaghetti

-• 1 batch arrabiata tomato sauce made advance
+• 1 batch arrabiata tomato sauce (made in advance)

 • sea salt to taste